Qube (cable television): Accomplishments

-The failures of QUBE
+Shortcomings

 By 1982, Warner Cable was running at a $99 million loss, and by 1983, their total debt was $875 million.
 Warner Cable brought in American Express as an investor, and the two companies formed Warner-Amex Cable Communications with a widely-recognized board of directors, including American Express chairman Jim Robinson and President Lou Gerstner, and the former head of Shearson/American Express, Sanford Weill.
 Warner bought out American Express after the latter made an offer to buy Warner's position, leading to conflicts between the two companies.

 By this time, MTV and Nickelodeon became meaningful endeavors in their own right under the leadership of Bob Pittman and Geraldine Laybourne respectively.
-Through the early 1980s, QUBE was either up and running or already built in Pittsburgh, Cincinnati, Dallas, Houston, and St. Louis.
+Through the early 1980s, Qube was either up and running or already built in Pittsburgh, Cincinnati, Dallas, Houston, and St. Louis.
 Warner Cable now had 200,000 subscribers; the new figure accounted for roughly 1 in 10 U.S. cable television subscribers.
 Pittman led an unsuccessful effort to buy MTV; there was also an unsuccessful attempt at a public offering.
 Gus Hauser was gone; taking his place would be President Reagan's Transportation Secretary, Drew Lewis.
 Lewis renegotiated with municipalities to ease the burden to Warner of some of the cable franchise deals.
-However, in order to keep the cable operation going, Warner-Amex Cable went out to sell MTV and Nickelodeon to Viacom a year later, and the QUBE systems were gradually phased out.
-The last QUBE boxes were phased out in 1984.
+However, in order to keep the cable operation going, Warner-Amex Cable went out to sell MTV and Nickelodeon to Viacom a year later, and the Qube systems were gradually phased out.
+The last Qube boxes were phased out in 1984.

-In addition to financial issues, privacy concerns increased among subscribers to QUBE.
-Personal information about a family's specific interests, political views and other personal information could be stored in a database after it was processed during an interactive QUBE session.
+In addition to financial issues, privacy concerns increased among subscribers to Qube.
+Personal information about a family's specific interests, political views and other personal information could be stored in a database after it was processed during an interactive Qube session.
 For example, a program could ask viewers to identify their favorite political candidates as part of a national survey, but this information could potentially be traced directly back to the respondents.
 Although Warner-Amex assured subscribers that their personal information would be kept private, such data was valuable to merchandisers, political groups and other organizations.
-Even if subscribers trusted Warner-Amex's commitment to privacy, there were still concerns regarding the ability for computer hackers to potentially steal information collected via QUBE.
-Consequently, non-renewals became more numerous, ultimately contributing to the demise of the QUBE experiment.
+Even if subscribers trusted Warner-Amex's commitment to privacy, there were still concerns regarding the ability for computer hackers to potentially steal information collected via Qube.
+Consequently, non-renewals became more numerous, ultimately contributing to the demise of the Qube experiment.

+Warner Cable's expanded cable service in Columbus and Cincinnati continued to use the Qube name following its shutdown.
+Warner Cable began installing a fiber-optic cable network in Columbus in December 1989, resulting in the Qube name being phased out in the area.
+Warner Cable ended its use of the Qube name in Cincinnati in November 1990.

-QUBE channels
+Qube channels

 Initially, there were thirty analog video channels that were arranged in three clusters: ten broadcast TV channels, ten pay-per-view channels (billed monthly), and ten channels that included interactive services: